Drag13/perfrunner/readme.md

 When we do performance testing or trying to improve application performance, we need reliable, repeatable data.
 We also need to track progress to understand how changes affect the performance application.
 And this task is not that easy especially when we are talking about testing against different conditions - bad network, poor CPU, etc. This package was called to remove this complexity and allow you to work on things that maters - your application.

 Perfrunner is the performance testing tool for websites and web applications.
-Perfrunner gives you the possibility to test the site against different network conditions.
+It gives you the possibility to test the site against different network conditions.
 It tracks the progress and visualizes it with charts to make things clearer.
 And if you want to go deeper, it already saves the traces of each run to get you the whole information you need.
 It's fully customizable and supports reporting into HTML, JSON, CSV, or even your own reporter.

 Tracks: